khushal728/Netflix_sql_project/README.md

 3.List and analyze content based on release years, countries, and durations.

-4.Explore and categorize content based on specific criteria and keyword
+4.Explore and categorize content based on specific criteria and keyword.

 ## 📁 Dataset